May 27, 2020

 In India, Sesame Workshop’s community engagement programs such as Radiophone and mobile community viewings have successfully proven that children who are exposed to its content are twice as ready for school, have a higher awareness of healthy foods, hygiene and show increased signs of inclusion.
 The programmes equip children and their caregivers, with the necessary tools required to transform everyday moments into playful learning experiences, helping to set children on the right path to life.

 In addition to the new videos, Sesame Workshop India offers free materials such as e-books, audio episodes, video episodes, and digital games for parents and children.
 The new videos are part of Sesame Workshop’s Caring for Each Other initiative, which provides a rich array of Sesame content designed to comfort, educate, and entertain parents and children during the unprecedented uncertainty facing young children and families around the world.
-Free resources are available for families at sesameworkshopindia.org/caring/
+Free resources are available for families at sesameworkshopindia.org/what-we-do

 Sesame Workshop resources are easy to use and are designed to help parents provide comfort and manage anxiety, as well as help with creating routines, fostering playful learning at home, including staying physically and mentally healthy.
 Mindful that the adults who care for children need support too, the resources are intended to help caregivers as well as children.
 Sesame Workshop is offering the content free of cost for families around the world who are struggling to adjust, adapt, and keep each other safe.